Professional and Technical Writing Emphasis

 Students begin their studies by completing two introductory professional writing courses familiarizing students with professional writing and the current technologies used in all levels of text production.
 These courses, ENGL 3400 and ENGL 3410 , are prerequisites for the rest of the major and must be passed with a grade of B- or better for the student to continue in the program.
 In addition, students will take two courses addressing rhetorical issues and research methods in professional communication, as well as one course in linguistics.

 Students then take five major courses, including professional editing, document design and graphics, writing for digital media production, social justice, and project management.
 Students may also take courses focusing on more specific forms of writing, such as proposals, websites, and marketing materials.
 We encourage and can help procure internships, which provide students with an opportunity to learn through hands-on experiences in a variety of organizations.
 Students complete the program by taking a capstone course, in which they design and construct portfolios, explore professional opportunities, and prepare to begin their careers.
-For more information, visit the Professional and Technical Writing website at http://techcomm.usu.edu/.
+For more information, visit the Technical Communication and Rhetoric website at http://techcomm.usu.edu/.

 Note: As soon as possible, students in this emphasis should acquire a mastery of word processing and desktop publishing programs.